blackhearrt/fraud-transaction-eda/README.md

 ### Notes about the data:
 - transactions are anonymized
-- most features are transformed with PCA and представлены as `V1` to `V28`
+- most features are transformed with PCA and represents as `V1` to `V28`
 - `Time` and `Amount` are original input features
 - `Class` is the target variable:
   - `0` — normal transaction